usnistgov/800-63-3/sp800-63b/sec4_aal.md

 #### 4.1.2.
 Authenticator and Verifier Requirements

-Cryptographic authenticators used at AAL 1 SHALL use approved cryptography.
+Cryptographic authenticators used at AAL1 SHALL use approved cryptography.
 Software-based authenticators that operate within the context of a general purpose operating system MAY, where practical, attempt to detect compromise of the platform in which they are running (e.g., by malware) and SHOULD decline to operate when such a compromise is detected.

 Communication between the claimant and channel (the primary channel in the case of an Out of Band authenticator) SHALL be via an authenticated protected channel to provide confidentiality of the authenticator output and resistance to man-in-the-middle attacks.

-Verifiers operated by government agencies at AAL 1 SHALL be validated to meet the requirements of [[FIPS 140]](#FIPS140-2) Level 1.
+Verifiers operated by government agencies at AAL1 SHALL be validated to meet the requirements of [[FIPS 140]](#FIPS140-2) Level 1.

 #### <a name="aal1reauth"></a>4.1.3.
 Reauthentication

-At AAL 1, reauthentication of the subscriber SHOULD be repeated at least once per 30 days, regardless of user activity.
+At AAL1, reauthentication of the subscriber SHOULD be repeated at least once per 30 days, regardless of user activity.

 #### 4.1.4.
 Security Controls